cplusplus/SG20/doc/introduction.md

   - main.
 This level shows mainstream uses and techniques.
     For abstraction and organizational mechanisms it also demonstrates how to build them.
-Note that a main description typically cannot be written concisely without relying on the foundational sections for a variety of facilities.
-This is a major reason to separate foundational and main sections of the presentation of a facility.
-The main section should give the learner a basic (but not detailed) understanding of how a facility might be implemented so that the learner can have a first-order understanding of any costs involved.
+    This level should also give the learner a basic (but not detailed) understanding of how a
+    facility might be implemented so that the learner can have a first-order understanding of any costs involved.
-    Avoid language lawyering in the main section.
     **[Note: The term "main" is not very descriptive/helpful.
 Could I suggest using "intermediate"?]**

   - advanced.
 This level gives information suitable for an expert.
     For most topics there is an expert level of knowledge that most programmers rarely need and techniques that require detailed understanding of language rules or library implementation.
-Delving into advanced topics early would be distracting and reinforce C++’s unfortunate reputation of being “expert only.”
-The advanced features often are “expert only” but the foundational and main descriptions should not be.
-Finally, we explicitly mention subjects that are considered too advanced for inclusion in the guidelines.

 The remainder of this document is organized as follows.
-The various topics are listed grouped by module/area.
+The various topics are listed grouped by module.
-In cases where a topic might be classified into more than one module/area, the topic is listed under the module/area of most direct relevance.
+In cases where a topic might be classified into more than one module, the topic is listed under the module of most direct relevance.
 This is done in order to avoid duplication of content.
-(In the case that a module/unit is equally relevant to multiple modules/areas, the decision of which to select is made by a proverbial coin toss.)
+(In the case that a topic is equally relevant to multiple modules, the decision of which to select is made by a proverbial coin toss.)
-The order in which modules/areas are presented is not meant to imply any order of coverage in a course.
+The order in which modules and topics are presented is not meant to imply any order of coverage in a course.
 The order in which items are listed is essentially arbitrary.